apache/infrastructure-agenda/server/README.md

         └── board_minutes_2015_01_21.txt
 ```

-Each folder in repos contains a svn repository, and must be named as above.
+Each folder in repos contains an svn repository, and must be named as above.